x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 #### For Classic Exchange admin center

-click the plus symbol +.
+Click **+**.
 On the first screen, choose the options that are depicted in the following screenshot.

 ![Microsoft 365 or Office 365 to your email server](../../media/e58262b7-f865-457b-b77a-32974813e271.png)